firebase-toolbelt/firebase-rules/README.md

 toNewData(string | function)
 ```

-There will be a time when you want to duplicate a rule so it checks both data and newData.
+There will be a time you will want to duplicate a rule so it checks both data and newData.
 This transformers will help you building code without having to duplicate it in these situations.

 ```